gbblack/mansus/PKM PLan.md

 - `weight`, for tracking how many times this note was visited/rewritten, denoting its importance.
 - `author`: to show a potential preference for a writer or publication.
 - `source date`: the date the source was created, displaying the recency of the information.
+- `type`: the type of source in a literature note, to show a potential preference for certain medias.

 When adding or removing a field the main thing to consider is its potential use as a vector for spontaneous insight when queried.
 The existing fields were chose with these values in mind: